Jira is incredibly powerful, but it’s not the most intuitive tool.

 This means that when you close an issue in Jira, it automatically also closes in Marker.io.

-Your reporters get notified through automated email or Guest Portal updates.
+Your reporters will receive notifications through automated email or Guest Portal updates.
 A good way to save time!

 Jira as a project management system is as popular as it is for good reason!